Beginning of diocesan process on September 17, 2003. Vice postulatore: Fr. Michal Szafarski

 Returns to Poland as a Salesian priest

-Provincial Councillor for the rest of his life
+Provincial Councilor for the rest of his life

-He was a provincial councillor from the first moment the Council was set up and until his death.
-Fr Jan was an exemplary Salesian and Religious, loved the Congregation and Don Bosco, and showed that he possessed its spirit completely.
+He was a provincial councilor from the first moment the Council was set up and until his death.
+Fr.
+Jan was an exemplary Salesian and Religious, loved the Congregation and Don Bosco, and showed that he possessed its spirit completely.
 He was especially known for his prudence.
 The most difficult and delicate matters were entrusted to him.